SteveGibbs/blockangular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `nodemon server.js` for a dev server for nodejs.
+Node routes are on `http://localhost:3000`.

+## MongoDB

+MongoDB on //localhost:27017 with data save to database 'blockang'.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.